uarslan-git/its/courses/Intro_to_ML/task_folder/task_get_corner_sums/task.md

 # Entries and indexation
 ## Slicing
-Entries can be accesses with the indexes.
+Entries can be accessed with the indexes.
 The indexation starts from [0] and can be applied to all the axises of the target array.
 ```python
 import numpy as np
 my_matrix = np.array([[1, 2], [3, 4]])  # Create a new 2x2 matrix